LuposX/BostonHousingPrediction/README.md

 ## Installation
 You need to have `python >= 3.5` installed.

-To install the the script do:
+To install the the script do([Press to view PYPI page](https://pypi.org/project/boston-housing-prediction/)):

 ```sh
 $ pip install boston_housing_prediction
 ```
 For older versions:
 Alternatively download the latest release of `boston-housing`.
 Open the zip and in the `code` or `boston_housing_prediction` folder(folders have different names in different versions) you can see the script and its libaries.